There are several great resources available to crack the Ontario bar exams. Here are three to consider:

 In order to succeed on the day of the exam, you need to be able to find the answers in the material within about a minute and a half per question.
 The only way you will be able to find the answers in such a limited time is if you have practiced navigating the material beforehand.

 Doing practice questions will allow you to engage with the material directly.
 You will not only gain experience in navigating the material, but will also gain a better appreciation for how the core subjects may be tested.

 We recommend that you use practice questions that are up to date and reflect the current material.
+Our practice questions were updated in April, 2018.
 It is not a good idea to practice with questions that are vague, not properly drafted, or were drafted a few years back.
 Also, make sure to use practice questions that are representative of the Ontario bar exam structure.
 For example, answer choices with “all of the above”or “none of the above”do not appear on the Ontario bar exams.

 Our team has drafted summaries, which have condensed the material from over 1000 pages to 100 pages in total for both exams (approximately 50 pages per exam).
 The summaries are an excellent tool since they offer a high-level overview of the material.
 When it comes down to reviewing the material a week or two before the bar exam, you will find it quite helpful to have a summary of the material that you can refer to rather than starting the long trek of reading over 1000+ pages in a condensed time frame.
-The summaries are easy to navigate and can be updated in the same manner as bar exam indices.
+The summaries were updated in March 2016, however, they are easy to navigate and can be updated in the same manner as bar exam indices.

 Ontario Bar Exam Indices